Skip to main content

 We know that a diverse microbiome is a healthy one.
 With a wide variety of different species of bacteria, it’s more resilient and more capable.
 Each of your bugs has a specialized role like breaking down foods, fighting infections, or creating specific chemicals that your body needs to function at its best.
 So the greater the diversity in your gut, the larger the variety and breadth of skills your team of bugs have.

-The food we eat is one of the most influential factors on our gut microbes, because without our food they would die.
-Eating a wide variety of foods and focusing particularly on high fiber foods helps build greater diversity and a healthier gut.
+The food we eat is one of the most influential factors on our gut microbes because our food can help them thrive.
+Eating a wide variety of foods and focusing particularly on high-fiber foods helps build greater diversity and a healthier gut.

-The ZOE app actually helps you discover those foods that are particularly good for your gut health.
+The ZOE app helps you discover those foods that are particularly good for your gut health.

 The new discoveries that will help you

-During our PREDICT nutrition studies, three of the world’s top gut microbiome scientists, Nicola Segata, Curtis Huttenhower and Tim Spector, discovered new connections between the microbiome, diet and metabolism.
-These include new links with 30 key bacteria that can be found in the gut and that could play a role in how our bodies respond to food.
+During our PREDICT nutrition studies, three of the world’s top gut microbiome scientists, Nicola Segata, Curtis Huttenhower, and Tim Spector, discovered new connections between the microbiome, diet, and metabolism.
+These include new links with key bacteria that can be found in the gut and that could play a role in how our bodies respond to food.
+Thanks to recent groundbreaking discoveries and new technology, we have extended our list of “good” and “bad” bacteria associated with your health from 30 to 100.

-Our scientists were also able to discover positive and negative links between certain foods and these bacteria, which make it possible to give you suggestions about what you may eat to positively affect your microbiome and metabolism.
+Our scientists were able to discover positive and negative links between certain foods and these bacteria.
+This makes it possible to give you suggestions about what you may eat to positively affect your microbiome and metabolism.

 Your gut health is one piece of the puzzle